Man United, Spurs win big in relocated Europa League games

 Rashford added the third in the 64th and James completed the scoring in the last minute.

-Gareth Bale scored one and set up another as Tottenham defeated Austrian team Wolfsberg 4-1 in Budapest, Hungary.
+Gareth Bale reminded his detractors of his qualities as he scored one goal and set up another to help Tottenham defeat Austrian team Wolfsberg 4-1 in Budapest, Hungary.
 That game was also moved due to coronavirus-related travel restrictions for British visitors.

+The Wales forward, back at Tottenham on loan from Real Madrid to the end of the season, cut the ball back for Son Heung-min to open the scoring in the 13th, before he illustrated why Madrid paid Tottenham a record transfer fee for his services in 2013.

+Bale showed Matt Doherty exactly where he wanted the ball, outpaced Jonathan Scherzer to reach it, then stopped to leave the Wolfsberg defender sprawling, before curling a powerful shot past goalkeeper Alexander Kofler with his left boot.

-Bayer Leverkusen fought back from three goals down against Young Boys before Jordan Siebatcheu scored in the 89th to give the Swiss team a 4-3 win.
+Bayer Leverkusen fought back from three goals down at the break against Young Boys, before Jordan Siebatcheu scored in the 89th to give the Swiss team a 4-3 win.

+“We showed we’re a team in the second half,” Leverkusen captain Jonathan Tah said.
+“It’s disappointing and such a shame to lose in the end.”

+The German team is used to disappointment, mockingly called “Bayer Neverkusen” by rival supporters for often finishing runner-up.

 Milan Pavkov scored in injury time for Red Star Belgrade to draw 2-2 against visiting AC Milan.